learn-the-web/topics/navigation/index.md

 ### Linking multiple pages

-When we’re linking to multiple pages we just need to specify the location of the other HTML file. **[Following the paths syntax.](https://github.com/algonquindesign/resources/tree/master/paths-folders)**
+When we’re linking to multiple pages we just need to specify the location of the other HTML file. [**☛ Following the paths syntax.**](/topics/paths-folders/)

 ![](link-paths.jpg)